rgbkrk/rgbkrk.github.io/_posts/2014-01-29-travis-for-salt-states.markdown

   - sudo salt-call state.show_highstate --local
 {% endhighlight %}

+# See a build

+To see this in action, check out [Build #1](https://travis-ci.org/ipython/salt-states-nbviewer/builds/17864495) for [nbviewer's salt states](http://github.com/ipython/salt-states-nbviewer).

 # Where's the pillar data?

 For this "deployment", we're cheating a bit in that there are default values for the pillar data.
 For something more reasonably complex, you'll want to create some pillar data to use, possibly [encrypting it for travis](http://docs.travis-ci.com/user/encryption-keys/).